One of the key elements that I took away from the Herbalife case was the need to do and document distributor training.

 If you set your camera below eye level, we get the opportunity to look up your nose during the presentation.
 It can be distracting to have your nostrils as the primary focal point.
 We humans love eyes, so set your camera at eye level.

 Put the light source shining on your face.

 Often, a person’s office has overhead lighting which casts shadows on your face.
 Wearing a hat while presenting creates even more shadows.
 Buy a desk light that is high enough to be in front and slightly above you.
 Being lit from below your face has a spooky look.
 Again, we want the focus of the video to be on your face and your eyes.

 Practice before the training.

 I am a believer in using technology to help bridge the physical gaps between us.
 The live online meeting is one way to create closeness similar to what we experience in face-to-face meetings.
-Trainings can be more motivating when they occur live.
-By following a few tips, you can create successful live online trainings.
+Training can be more motivating when it occurs live.
+By following a few tips, you can create a successful live online training.

 Kulczynski, A., Ilicic, J., & Baxter, S. M. (2016).
 When your source is smiling, consumers may automatically smile with you: Investigating the source expressive display hypothesis.
 Psychology & Marketing, 33(1), 5-19.